open-guides/og-aws/README.md

 The first way most people experiment with AWS is via its web interface, the AWS Console.
 But using the Console is a highly manual process, and often works against automation or flexibility.

 So if you’re not going to manage your AWS configurations manually, what should you do?
-Sadly, there are no simple, universal answers — each approach has pros and cons, and the approaches taken by different companies vary widely, and include directly using APIs (and building toolign on top yourself), using command-line tools, and using third-party tools and services.
+Sadly, there are no simple, universal answers — each approach has pros and cons, and the approaches taken by different companies vary widely, and include directly using APIs (and building tooling on top yourself), using command-line tools, and using third-party tools and services.

 ### AWS Console